SAP/ui5-migration/README.md

 ### Requirements
 - [Node.js](https://nodejs.org/) (**version 8.5 or higher** ⚠️)

-The migration tool is currently available for experimental usage.
+The migration tool is currently available for early usage.
 It can be installed with npm.
 ```cli
 npm install --global @ui5/migration
 ```